pvaelli/Bioinformatics/Trinity_bioinformatics.md

 # Trinity assembly protocol on Harvard Canon cluster
 based on https://informatics.fas.harvard.edu/best-practices-for-de-novo-transcriptome-assembly-with-trinity.html \
-revised 7-19-2021
+revised: 7-19-2021

-# Step 1: Quality metrics for raw reads
+## Step 1: Quality metrics for raw reads
-### This job takes about an hour to complete
+This job takes about an hour to complete

-# submission script:
+## submission script:
 ```
 #!/bin/bash
 #SBATCH -p shared       # Partition to submit to